molevol-ub/bitacora/README.md

 - YOURFPDB_genomic_and_annotated_proteins_trimmed.fasta: A fasta file containing the non-redundant protein sequences corresponding to the curated models.

 BED files with the location of TBLASTN hits in the genome sequence:
-- YOURFPDBtblastn_parsed_list_genomic_positions.bed: BED file with the genomic coordinates of the TBLASTN hits involving a putative novel exon (i.e. absent in the input GFF).
 - YOURFPDBtblastn_parsed_list_genomic_positions_nogff_filtered.bed: BED file with the genomic coordinates of all TBLASTN hits.
+- YOURFPDBtblastn_parsed_list_genomic_positions.bed: BED file with the genomic coordinates of the TBLASTN hits involving putative novel exons (i.e. absent in the input GFF).

 In addition, BITACORA generates the following Intermediate files (located into Intermediate_files folder if CLEAN=T).
 These files contain information of some intermediate steps of the analysis, such as the original or untrimmed gene models, and multiples files stored for debugging or as controls: